sakibahmedshanto/pastryparadise/README.md

-Sure, here is the updated README with the link to the web app version of Pastry Paradise:
+Here's the updated README file with a section for GIFs included:

 ---